isabelc/Organized-Docs/readme.txt

 8. Back-end Docs Admin screen

 == Changelog ==

+= 2.4.2 2016-08-22 =
+* Fix - Restore the missing option to Change The Main Docs Page Title.

 = 2.4.1 =
 * BREAKING CHANGE - Changed the filter named od_schema_author to od_author_name.
 If you are using that filter, you must update the name.